Chronic Care Management Solutions in the Health Industry

 The size of the chronic care industry is uncertain and not well defined.
 The best guesses come from calculating the number of current Medicare patients with multiple chronic conditions.
 There are a large number of patients who need constant care and do not receive it.
 The industry is still in its infancy and is poised to grow larger.
 This is an excellent opportunity for immigrant patients who do not receive the necessary care due to lack of government recognition.

 Challenges faced by Chronic Care Management industry

 Almost 93 % of all spending on Medicare goes towards patients with multiple chronic conditions.
 Physicians are already overworked with managing the administrative and regulatory responsibilities of the day-to-day obligations of clinical documentation, revenue cycle management, and fulfilling the requirements of CMS and MACRA.

 Given these challenges, outsourcing chronic care management services can significantly simplify the care management of patients (and the reimbursement processes.)
-Given the CMC dictate of a minimum 20-minute care coordination and management per patient per month, and the fact that most patients take more than this time; the total time requirements of institutions and hospitals tends to add up.
+Given the CMC dictate of minimum 20-minute care coordination and management per patient per month, and the fact that most patients take more than this time; the total time requirements of institutions and hospitals tends to add up.

 This along with the administrative and documentation requirements adds up to additional staff time and increases investments both in staff and technology.
 Outsourcing Chronic Care Management (CCM) is a simple one-step solution to these challenges.

 With the initiative of Centers for Medicare and Medicaid Services that pays doctors for delivering non-face-to-face care to patients having two or more than two chronic conditions, additional revenue generation is one of the primary benefits of outsourcing.
 Revenue generation by outsourcing is possible for both large and smaller practices when outsourced to a reliable and professionally managed organization such as Allista.